Live Music

 There’s a Reason We’re Called Music City

 Chances are, your perspective of Nashville’s music is too narrow–especially if all you know is your grandma’s records or the gaudy neon-lit sounds of Broadway’s honky tonks.
-We’re home to all kinds of music–rock, pop, gospel, r’n’b, jazz, soul, classical, opera and musical theater.
+We’re home to all kinds of music–rock, pop, gospel, r’n’b, jazz, soul, classical, opera, and musical theater.
+Nashville boasts more than 180 music venues.

 Fun fact: the origin of our nickname has nothing to do with country music.
 When the Fisk Jubilee Singers performed before Queen Victoria in 1873 during a tour of Europe, she marveled at their artistry and exclaimed (well, I’m not sure if queens are allowed to exclaim), “You must be from a city of music.”
 Boom, the moniker stuck.